 Ray Charles didn’t croon about Georgia for naught.
 While we are big fans of the Peach State and the capitol Atlanta, Savannah is our spot when it comes to kicking back and slowing down.
 Why?
 Well there are the intimate little parks, laid out by the founder of Georgia, James Oglethorpe to lounge in.
-There is the bourgeoning food and bar scene that could soon rival it’s sister city Charleston.
-SCAD students add a whole bunch of pizzazz to this once sleepy town with their art shows, fashion shows and general street style.
+There is the burgeoning food and bar scene that could soon rival it’s sister city Charleston.
+SCAD (Savannah College of Art and Design) students add a whole bunch of pizzazz to this once sleepy town with their art shows, fashion shows, and general street style.
 Finally, located two hours north of Florida, the weather can be a huge lure for snowbirds who need a little sunshine and color when blizzards are whipping through the North.

-Now that spring is here, it is the perfect time to head down to The Hostess City of the South.
+Now that summer is here, it is the perfect time to head down to The Hostess City of the South.
 Here are some of our favorite places to hang our hat.

 Whatever you do, keep away from the Riverwalk.
 It is the ‘mall’ of Savannah with every tourist and loud child vying for the taffy shop.
 The squares are what this city is known for so just walk around, through, up and down ‘em.
 For the more adventurous take the short drive out to Bonaventure Cemetery.
 You can’t get more Southern Gothic than this place.